Last Updated on 5 June 2026

 ⏱️ RECOMMENDED WEST BANK ITINERARY

 Everything recommended in this section can easily fit into a single day!
-Start with a sunrise hot air balloon over the West Bank, and then visit Valley of the Kings, Valley of the Artisans, Temple of Hatshepsut, and Colossi of Memnon ALL before lunch.
+Start with a sunrise hot air balloon over the West Bank, and then visit the Temple of Hatshepsut, Valley of the Kings, Valley of the Artisans, and Colossi of Memnon ALL before lunch.
 Then I’d recommend escaping the heat back at your hotel for a few hours and visiting Medinet Habu in the late afternoon.

 Cost of activity: $80-100 | Best time: sunrise!